ClickCease

 Driverless Vehicle Accidents Resulting in Wrongful Death

 There have been several recorded crashes involving driverless vehicles that have caused fatalities.
-These are tragic cases and mean the victim cannot file a claim themselves.
+These tragic cases mean the victims cannot file a claim themselves.

 However, the family of a fatal crash family can file a wrongful death lawsuit.
-This allows people hit by unimaginable loss to seek justice on behalf of their loved ones.
+This allows people hit by unimaginable loss to seek justice for their loved ones.

 Typically, the people who can file a wrongful death claim in a car accident case include: